abhayiitbhu/petavue/Readme.md

 - **Pivot and Unpivot**: Create pivot tables and unpivot them back to a normal dataset.
 - **Date Operations**: Extract year, month, and day from date columns and calculate the difference between dates.
 - **Text Analysis** Add additional columns by analyzing some text data (eg. feedback analysis (positive or negative), text summary of an account based on some attributes. )
+- **Hosted Application** Currently the application is hosted on Railway.app.
+Open your browser and navigate to: [https://petavue-production.up.railway.app/docs](https://petavue-production.up.railway.app/docs) to access the Swagger UI and interactively test the API by supplying values.

 ## Setup